springboardmentor1029a-source/AI-Agent-for-Automated-Website-Testing/README.md

 ## 🚀 Project Overview

-**Bindu WebQA Agent** is an AI-powered system for automated website testing using natural language instructions.
+**WebQA Agent** is an AI-powered system for automated website testing using natural language instructions.

 It provides an interactive and user-friendly **Web UI** built on top of the **browser-use framework**, enabling AI agents to interact with real websites through a graphical interface.
 This makes browser automation **accessible, observable, and easy to control**.